Robert of Nantes: Patriarch of Jerusalem

 Around the same time, probably in 1238 just before the Barons' Crusade, the patriarch of Jerusalem Gerold of Lausanne died.
-The canons of the Church of the Holy Sepulchre in Jerusalem selected the former Bishop of Acre, Jacques de Vitry, as his replacement, but Jacques hated Acre and had returned to Italy long before, and it is unlikely that he would be willing to return.
+The canons of the Church of the Holy Sepulchre in Jerusalem selected the former Bishop of Acre, James of Vitry, as his replacement, but James hated Acre and had returned to Italy long before, and it is unlikely that he would be willing to return.
 Gregory's next choice was apparently Lando, the archbishop of Messina, who reported the news to the emperor and received Frederick's congratulations and support.
 For unknown reasons, perhaps due to his close relationship with Frederick, Lando was never confirmed as patriarch.
-Instead, on May 14, 1240 (shortly after Jacques de Vitry's death on May 1), Gregory chose Robert.
+Instead, on May 14, 1240 (shortly after James's death on May 1), Gregory chose Robert.
 Gregory likely appointed Robert because of his earlier experience with Frederick in Apulia.

 Robert remained in Italy on a mission to Genoa, where he helped procure ships to bring bishops to Rome for a council in which Gregory planned to depose Frederick as emperor.
 However this fleet was defeated at the Battle of Giglio in 1241 and many of the bishops were taken prisoner.
 A few months later in August 1241, Gregory died.
 After the very brief reign of Pope Celestine IV (October-November 1241), the papacy remained vacant while Frederick tried to force the cardinals to elect a pope who would be friendly to the empire.
 The stalemate lasted until 1243 when Pope Innocent IV was elected.

 Robert's whereabouts during this time are unknown but presumably he remained in Genoa, the hometown of Innocent IV, and did not dare to venture out into the rest of northern Italy that was controlled by Frederick.
 Innocent confirmed Robert's appointment as patriarch and papal legate in the east, and in the summer of 1244, Robert finally sailed from Genoa to Acre.
 Robert made a pilgrimage to Jerusalem, but soon after his arrival, the Khwarazmian Turks captured Jerusalem in August.

 The Khwarazmians had allied with the Ayyubid sultan of Egypt as-Salih Ayyub (the son of al-Kamil).
 In response, Robert and the other leaders of the Kingdom of Jerusalem concluded an alliance with the Ayyubid emir of Damascus as-Salih Ismail.
 The combined Egyptian-Khwarizmian army defeated the joint crusader-Syrian army at the Battle of Forbie in October of 1244.
 According to his own account, Robert "miraculously survived" and escaped to nearby Ascalon.
 Since so many of the other leaders of Jerusalem had been killed or taken prisoner, at this point Robert was "the most important single person in the kingdom."
-He helped organize the defend the kingdom from any further Egyptian-Khwarizmian attacks and was responsible for calling for support from the pope and other leaders back in Europe.
+He helped organize the defence of the kingdom from any further Egyptian-Khwarizmian attacks and was responsible for calling for support from the pope and other leaders back in Europe.